 When the ultrasound scans show that the follicles have reached an adequate size and therefore are likely to contain a suitable number of eggs, we schedule the egg collection process.
 Some 36 hours before the procedure an injection of the hormone hCG is administered.
 This makes the eggs mature in a similar way to the way they would naturally.

 The egg collection is carried out in the operating theatre under sedation and lasts approximately 15 minutes.
 Once the procedure is completed, you will need to stay in the clinic at least an hour, but you can go home the same day.
 You’ll need someone to pick you up, and you shouldn’t drive for the rest of the day, because of the anaesthetic.

 Once the eggs and the sperm with the best motility and morphology have been selected, and microinjection of the egg can take place.
 During ICSI, the selected sperm is injected directly into the egg.
 This gives the best possible chance for successful fertilisation.
-The embryos obtained are allowed to develop for 3 to 5 days in the laboratory before being transferred into the uterus.
+The embryos obtained are allowed to develop for 5 days in the laboratory before being transferred into the uterus.

 The resulting embryos are observed in the laboratory and are classified according to their morphology and their ability to divide.
 Not every embryo will carry on developing so the decision about when to complete the embryo transfer will depend on the number and quality of your embryos.

 The procedure can feel like a smear test.
 It usually takes around 15 minutes.
 A tiny drop of culture medium containing one or two embryos is carefully deposited in the uterus using a thin catheter.
 You will need to have a full bladder for embryo transfer as an abdominal ultrasound scan is carried out during the transfer to ensure the embryo placement within the uterus is optimised.